Paycheck Protection Program (PPP) Loan Guide For Independent Contractors, Freelancers, & The Self-Employed

 Where To Apply For A PPP Loan

 Fundera works together with small businesses to match them with their best loan options, and Merchant Maverick deems it one of the best loan matchmaking vendors out there.
-The experts at Fundera have an easy application process for PPP loans.
-After providing average monthly payroll and number of employees, Fundera will contact you with loan options.
+The experts at Fundera will likely be opening their application process for PPP loans the week of January 11th.
+After providing your average monthly payroll and number of employees, Fundera will contact you with loan options.
 If the thought of applying for a PPP loan is overwhelming, consider working with Fundera.

 BlueVine is an online lending service dedicated to helping small business owners conquer their borrowing struggles.
-BlueVine is assisting with PPP loans and working diligently with businesses to submit paperwork to the SBA and secure funds.
-With a big pivot, Blue Vine is making PPP loans a priority and is a valuable option.
+BlueVine will be assisting with SBA PPP loans for self-employed individuals and working diligently to submit paperwork to the SBA and secure funds.
+With a big pivot, Blue Vine will be making PPP loans a priority and is a valuable option.
 Lending information is available on the front page of BlueVine’s website.

 Be Prepared & Apply As Early As Possible

 There’s a time when slow and steady wins the race.
 There’s also a time when you need to light a fire and work as fast as you can.
 When it comes to applying for these Paycheck Protection loans, what we’ve learned from the first phase in 2020 is that working quickly with a matchmaker might be the fastest way to get your application seen and processed.